 The Powerful Standard Migration is a good option if you have team members already designated to read, rewrite, or optimize content further.
 It’s also helpful if you are still ironing out the details of your web content.
 As part of the Powerful implementation process, we offer training webinars on content strategy and optimization so that even if you aren’t prepared to overhaul your content, your team can be better equipped to update and manage fresh content for the long term.

-The main focus during a High-Touch migration is breaking up the wall of words.
+The main focus during a High-Touch migration, also known as optimization, is breaking up the wall of words.
 There is certainly good use for narrative writing style, but most of the content on your utility website is more educational and informational.
 While continuing to implement our best practices and accessibility standards mentioned previously, we also read through the copy and break it into subheadings whenever possible.
 Plain Language is the recommended standard for the web, and it helps us to reach our STAR Standard.

 Taking the time to strip out the “fluff” allows higher readability for your site visitors, but it also makes updating the content much easier long term.
 When content has been simplified through a High-Touch migration, editing the page with new information or statistics becomes much more manageable.

 If you’re ready to double down on your website’s content strategy, you can craft powerful messaging by taking your content to the next level.
 Content Visualization is a customized approach that marries content and design on a by-page basis.
 Even if your content is still a wall of words, we’ll take what you’ve provided and incorporate visual elements to enhance the page in a way that fits you best.
 Important information can be emphasized, common elements can be balanced, and your bulleted lists can receive the royal treatment with unique icons tailored to the content.